scotws/TaliForth2/docs/manual.md

 ## FAQ

-Why does Tali Forth take so long to start up?
-After the default kernel string is printed, you’ll notice a short pause that didn’t occur with Tali Forth 1.
-This is because Tali Forth 2 has more words defined in high-level Forth (see `forth_code/forth-words.fs`).
-The pause happens because they are being compiled on the fly.

 What happened to Tali Forth 1 anyway?
 Tali Forth 1Tali Forth 1, informally just Tali Forth, was my first Forth.
 As such, it is fondly remembered as a learning experience.
 You can still find it online at GitHubGitHub at <https://github.com/scotws/TaliForth>.
 When Tali Forth 2 entered BETA, Tali Forth was discontinued.
 It does not receive bug fixes.
 In fact, new bugs are not even documented.

 ![Screenshot of the Tali Forth 1 boot screen, version Alpha 3, April 2014](pics/tali_forth_alpha003.png)

-What does the word "FEHLT" mean in unfinished code?
-That’s German for "missing".
-During development, I use it as a marker where stuff has to be added, sort of like another level of "TODO".
-Since there is no English word like that, it’s very easy to find with `grep`.

 Who’s "Tali"?
 I like the name, and we’re probably not going to have any more kids I can give it to.
 If it sounds vaguely familiar, you’re probably thinking of Tali’Zorah vas Normandyvas Normandy, Tali’Zorah a character in the *Mass Effect* Mass Effect universe created by BioWareBioWare.
 This software has absolutely nothing to do with neither the game nor the companies and neither do I, expect that I’ve played the whole series and enjoyed it.[5]